pythonhacker/varuh/README.md

 	Created new database - mysecrets
 	Updating active db path - /home/anand/mysecrets

-The previous database is now encrypted with AES-256 cipher using the password.
+The previous database is now encrypted with the configured block cipher using the password.
 Please make sure you remember the password.

 ## Switch back to previous database